 Remember that the shape of the LOB will change over time, especially if the production process has a beginning and an end.
-Remember, too, that LOB charts show where a problem is, but not necessarily why the problem exists or what the solution is.
+Remember, too, that LOB charts show where the problem is but not necessarily why the problem exists or what the solution is.

 AcqLinks and References: